 He nodded.
 Some visions came best in nature, others in his own bed.
 He followed her back to the hut and when she pulled the flap open, he entered.
 Sizan’s hut had already been prepared, her sleeping mat picked up and set to the back.
 A single clay oil lamp was already lit in the room, and he took the seat on the far side.

-Sizan let go of the flap and entered the hut and sat down across from him.
-The hut was dark except for the lone lamp, and the light only barely illuminated her, except for her eyes.
-They glowed brighter at night than anyone else’s in the village, although he could not tell if that was in his imagination or a trick she played.
+Sizan let go of the flap and entered the hut, sitting down across from him.
+It was dark except for the lone lamp, and the light only barely illuminated her, except for her eyes.
+They glowed brighter at night than anyone else’s in the village, although he could not tell if that was his imagination or a trick she played.

 “Tonight, we shall journey.
 I will guide you on a vision that will take you further than any you have seen before.
 Are you ready?” she asked.